mariodavid/mariodavid.github.io/_posts/2017-06-28-views-the-uncharted-mystery.md

 ## Lazy loading vs. eager fetching

 Lazy loading and eager fetching are two strategies to retrieve the desired data from the database.
 They distinguish themselves in the question, *when* the data of referenced tables are loaded.
-To understand what that means, imagine the following situations:
+To understand what that means, here's a little example:

 <div class="hobbit-scene">Do you remember the scene from the book "The Hobbit" where the expedition group of the dwarves together with Gandalf and Bilbo tries to get a bed in Beorns house for a couple of days?
 Gandalf told the dwarves to only come one at a time after he already talked to Beorn carefully and introduced them one by one, to not make Beorn freak out about the fact that he has to take care of 15 guests.
 <br /><br />